Writing Tests

 We will run your tests on a correct implementation that may differ significantly from your own.

-Each one of the above sections created boundaries for testing.
-If you don't stay within these boundaries, and thus
+Each of the above sections created boundaries for testing.
+If you (as examples)

 - Try to test something that wasn't in the specified public interface,